philcryer/dotfiles/README.md

 # dotfiles

 These are my working dotfiles, configurations, and one liners for *nix consoles, mainly revelvant to Linux and macOS, with some specific things thrown in.
 I built this repo to standarize my configs across all hosts I work on, plus I like to be transparent, so they're all here.
-I use another project of mine, [philcryer/basejump](https://github.com/philcryer/basejump), to ues Ansible to automate the distribution of these files, as we all setting other standards on target hosts.
-See the `basejump` [README.md](https://github.com/philcryer/basejump/README.md) for directions and usage.
+I use another project of mine, [philcryer/basejump](https://github.com/philcryer/basejump), which uses Ansible to automate the distribution of these files, as we all setting other standards on target hosts.
+See the `basejump` [README.md](https://github.com/philcryer/basejump/blob/master/README.md) for directions and usage.

 ## features